electerious/Ackee/docs/SSL and HTTPS.md

 A reverse proxy makes it easy for you to run Ackee on your server along with other services.
 It also allows you to secure connections using TSL/SSL.

+I highly recommend [this article](https://medium.com/intrinsic/why-should-i-use-a-reverse-proxy-if-node-js-is-production-ready-5a079408b2ca) if you want to lean more about reverse proxies.

 ## Example configurations

 ### nginx